Uname50/Small_Projects/README.md

-# Small_Projects
-A collection of small projects built in Python
+A collection of small projects built in Python 3